 In 2015 we launched a Bring Your Own Device BYOD programme for our Year 7 students.
 Students bring laptops or Chromebooks to school and teachers make use of our high speed wireless internet to explore e-learning opportunities with students.

 We believe in a broad education at Cromwell College and make time for learning experiences beyond the classroom with EOTC camps at each junior year level.
-In Term 1 Year 7 are based at Bannockburn Inlet and at our Aquatic Centre and are involved in a wide range of outdoor activity including abseiling, rafting, first aid, rope challenges, shooting, archery, sailing and kayaking.
+In Term 1 Year 7 are based at our Watersport Centre and are involved in a wide range of outdoor activity including abseiling, rafting, biking, rogaine, sailing and kayaking.
 In Year 8, students head to the spectacular Catlins area, staying at the Tautuku Camp for a week in Term 4.
-Our Aquatic Centre is the base for our Year 9 camp where students learn to sail, windsurf and kayak on Lake Dunstan.
+Our Watersport Centre is the base for our Year 9 camp where students learn to sail, windsurf and kayak on Lake Dunstan.
 In Year 10 students camp at Glendhu Bay, Lake Wanaka and are involved in water based activity, walking and a team challenge day.